binaricorn/mfadt-majorstudio-1/Assignments/Day-2.md

 ### Besides using colors to give a visual impact during the formation of our cognition, what if we can also touch to learn new things :question:

 ## Solution

+Compared with adults, babies appear to be more sensitive to colors and sounds in our surroundings.
+Also, babies are active and curious.
+They tend to move around to explore and feel this world with their hands and legs.
+So an idea to design :hand:*"A Touchable Book"*:hand: for kids(Age 3-6) came to me.

+It is a book that introduce different animals to kids.
+Instead of being printed on the paper, the figures of animals will be make through different materials.
+Animals that are dangerous will be made by materials that are relative rough, while gentle animals will be made by soft materials.